-You can also invite a villager from another island.
-To do so, the villager must be in boxes, moving out of his current island the next day.
+You can also invite a villager from another island when they're in boxes or moving out of their current island the next day.

 Make sure that you also have an empty plot for the villager to move in.
 If you talk to the villager twice, you can ask them to move in.

 |1||Secure a vacant house plot.|